 - An RSU cannot be sold or transferred while the company is still private.

 - RSUs are not eligible for filing an 83(b) at grant to lock in lower taxes.

 - An IPO triggers taxes for RSUs even if you aren’t ready to sell the shares.
 However, you can either file an 83(i) to defer taxes or sacrifice a portion of the shares to cover taxes.

 - Post IPO vesting causes your tax bracket to explode to higher levels regardless of whether you sell the RSUs.
 This means that even your regular W2 wages will get taxed at a higher rate.
 If you are turning in shares to cover taxes, you have to turn in more shares than usual

 - For companies where employees are turning in shares to cover taxes, the company still has to send real money to the IRS as opposed to shares.
 This is a very poor use of IPO share selling proceeds that usually has to be disclosed in the IPO prospectus.

 - Companies don’t get the retention benefit associated with options that have to be exercised.
 If a company grants large blocks of RSUs at an early stage because they seem cheap, they might make employees who don't care about taxes happy but it could ruin the company.
 These employees can quit even after one year and hold the RSUs a long time.
 Subsequent employees won't get nearly as many shares because of the rise in value but will have to do most of the work getting the company through the 8+ years the average good company requires to exit.
-The early departures will get most of the benefit and that won't be fair.
+Early departures will get most of the benefit and that won't be fair.
 Even worse, if the number of departures is large, it will dilute the cap table and discourage investors and encourage restructuring which invites lawsuits.
 Just bad all around.